 You will find people calling themselves SEBI Registered Investment Advisor or AMFI Registered Mutual fund Distributor.
 There was no such demarcation earlier and Every person who sells/suggests any financial product, all are considered to be an Investment /Financial advisor.
 (Also Read: Financial Advisor in India- Who is best for your Financial Planning?)

 In 2013, SEBI came up with SEBI Registered Investment Adviser Regulation 2013, where the regulator mandates that if anyone who is actually “advising” and not “selling” can call him/herself as Investment Advisor and also has to be registered with SEBI and follow strict compliance guidelines on Qualification, documents management, continuous education, Fee models and many more.
-(Read: Is your investment advisor registered with SEBI?)
+(Read: What are the various fee models of SEBI Registered Investment Advisors?)

 Till today (June 2022) there are hardly 1500+ number of SEBI Registered Advisers.
 You can imagine the reason, if the compliance is hard or selling is easy.
 You may check the list here.

 To manage the confusion SEBI has also mandated Distributors not to use the designations like Advisor/consultant/wealth managers/planners/guide/coach etc. unless they are actually doing this and are registered with SEBI.